Reacquainting

 Genesis 21:20-21, Jasher 21:17, Jubilees 17:13

-And God was with the lad; and he grew, and dwelt in the wilderness, and became an archer.
-And he dwelt in the wilderness of Paran: and his mother took him a wife out of the land of Egypt whose name was Meribah (Ribah).
+God was with the boy, and he grew up living in the wilderness and became an archer.
+He settled in the wilderness of Paran.
+His mother found him a wife from Egypt, whose name was Meribah (also called Ribah).

 Y: 2060 | Nebaioth born